 Haymaker Parkway Adopt-a-Spot

-This area on the north side of Haymaker Parkway between Mantua and River streets is maintained by KEC members and friends, with leadership by Bob Wilson and Helen Green.
-Helen has been lending her horticultural skills, labor and encouragement for three years (driving from Geauga County to plant and offer guidance).
-Bob supports the project with the use of his truck for mulching and hauling weeds.
-Longtime KEC member Sherry Gedeon donated plants in the fall of 2011.
+The area on the north side of Haymaker Parkway between Mantua and River streets is maintained by KEC members and friends, with leadership by Bob Wilson and Helen Green.
+Green has been lending her horticultural skills, labor and encouragement for three years (driving from Geauga County to plant and offer guidance).
+Wilson supports the project with the use of his truck for mulching and hauling weeds.
+Longtime KEC member Sherry Gedeon has donated plants.

 Ann Ward (330-285-0899)

-This focus group is committed to building access to local food in Portage County by supporting the work happening in farmers’ markets, school gardens and food businesses.
+This focus area reflects a commitment to building access to local food in Portage County by supporting local farmers’ markets, school gardens and food businesses.

-- We seek to support the efforts of parents and administrators in area schools to get fresh local food to students by helping to grow school gardens.
+KEC members involved in the local food initiative seek to support the efforts of parents and administrators in area schools to get fresh local food to students by planting school gardens.

-- We seek conversations about ways we can work with the community to develop projects via the membership of the Portage Local Food Project.
-One such project is the conversion of Kent Social Services’ kitchen into a licensed and inspected facility that can be rented by food entrepreneurs to produce food for sale at markets and other outlets.
+KEC also is a member of the Portage Local Food Project.
+In keeping with the goals of that project, KEC has advocated for the conversion of Kent Social Services’ kitchen into a licensed and inspected facility that can be rented by food entrepreneurs to produce food for sale at markets and other outlets.

-- We seek ways to partner with area farmers’ markets to support programming that increases access to fresh local food for low-income community members.
+Partnerships with area farmers’ markets support programming that increases access to fresh local food for low-income community members.
 KEC underwrote the purchase of the equipment needed to launch the SNAP program at Haymaker Farmers’ Market in Kent so that customers receiving food-assistance benefits can purchase fresh fruits and vegetables with their Ohio Direction Card.
-KEC also is underwriting the first month of the SNAP double-value days at the market.
+KEC also underwrote the first month of the SNAP double-value days at the market.

 Kelly Ferry and Karl Liske

-This focus group is committed to protecting and restoring local aquatic treasures with public participation.
-We are active in the stewardship of the Cuyahoga River watershed and tributaries, the Kent Bog, local parks and nature preserves, and wetlands.
+This focus area reflects a commitment to protecting and restoring local aquatic treasures with public participation.
+Related projects include stewardship of the Cuyahoga River watershed and tributaries, the Kent Bog, local parks and nature preserves, and wetlands.

-- We want to celebrate the Cuyahoga River as part of our natural heritage and seek ways to enjoy recreation and the benefits of a free-flowing river, such as canoeing, kayaking, fishing and hiking.
-We will coordinate with Kent Parks and Recreation and other organizations to plan annual River Day festivities as one way to involve families in nature activities.
+KEC continually celebrates the Cuyahoga River as part of the area’s natural heritage and seeks ways for the community to enjoy recreation and the benefits of a free-flowing river through canoeing, kayaking, fishing and hiking.
+Each year, KEC works with the Kent Parks and Recreation Department and other organizations to plan River Day festivities to involve families in nature activities.